 All CEU credits must be approved in advance by the Interpreter Program Administrator.
 Generally, requests for approval must be submitted at least 30 days before the scheduled event.

 What information do I submit for approval?

 - Description of the event or activity, including faculty and content information

-- Copy of promotional materials, including the website address for the event
+- Copy of promotional materials, including the website link for the event

 - Copy of outline or syllabus if the event is an academic course offered by an accredited college or university